-Gone are the days of handshake deals.
-Everyone in the construction business should be using written contracts.
-But there’s more to a contract than simply putting it to paper.
-Nowadays, construction contracts have a number of distinct, integral parts.
-Here’s a guide to common construction contract documents.
+Gone are the days of handshake deals: Everyone in the construction business should be using written contracts.
+But there’s more to a contract than simply putting pen to paper.
+While there are several common types of construction contracts, each one is actually a variety of different documents that all work together to make up the entire agreement.
+Here’s a guide to common construction contract documents and what they contain.

 The most common types of construction contracts include:

 The agreement itself is just the beginning.
 Construction contracts need as much detail as possible to avoid mistakes, conflicts and delays, saving everyone on the project time and money.

 Free construction agreement template

 Download a free contract template for use on most common building projects.